shuding/nextra/.changeset/strong-rings-begin.md

 'nextra-theme-docs': minor
 ---

-Add valueComponent to the TOC
+Add new option `headingComponent` to the TOC